roukaour/sudoku/README.md

 * Anti-Nishio forcing chains (Nishio forcing chains that start with a candidate digit off instead of on)
 * [Subset exclusion](http://www.sudokuwiki.org/Aligned_Pair_Exclusion) (incomplete)
+* Guessing individual cells (with the `-g` flag enabled)

-These strategies are insufficient to solve all boards.
+These strategies are insufficient to solve all boards without guessing.
 My intention is to automate the strategies that I fully understand, since at that point doing them myself is just busy work.

 So far it can solve 99.5% of
 [these 49,151 17-hint Sudoku](http://staffhome.ecm.uwa.edu.au/~00013890/sudokumin.php)